jank-lang/jank/README.md

   (first string "John")
   (last string "Doe"))
 ```
 Struct members may be given a default value.
-If a member doesn't have a default value, one must be provided at the time of initialization; the compiler will make sure no variables are uninitialized.
+If a member doesn't have a default value, one must be provided at the time of initialization; the compiler will make sure no members are uninitialized.

 ### Members
 Members of struct are accessed with a `.foo` syntax, where `.foo` is a function and `foo` is the field.
 Name.
 An example: